 Tragically, to seabirds, fish and other marine life, the packets look just like their normal food.
 Once ingested the plastics get stuck in their gut, causing the animals to slowly starve to death.
 Other plastic objects ensnare marine life, causing them disfiguring injuries or slowly drowning them as they struggle to escape.

 We can design better

 Ultimately these packets are a bad design, and they simply do not need to exist.
 There are many ways to avoid single-use plastics and the small convenience does not offset the massive environmental cost.
 We believe that better design – of individual products and entire product life-cycles – is necessary to eliminate plastic pollution.
 We need to completely reject single-use items and move toward a circular economy.

-Read more about how to skip single-use waste from sushi .
+Read more about how to stop using single-use plastic with sushi .

 We created Light Soy to be treasured and last, rather than being trashed.
 We hope Light Soy will highlight the big problem with single-use plastic and the impact design can have on people and the planet.
 As members of 1% for the Planet, one percent of our revenue goes to nonprofits protecting the oceans and preventing plastic pollution from occurring.